Config Files

 export default /* ... */

-Except of +config.js, the + files corresponds to a Vike setting or a Vike hook.
+Except of +config.js, any + file corresponds to a Vike setting or a Vike hook.

 Inheritance

-You can apply configurations to all your pages, a subset of pages, or one page only.
+You can apply configurations to all pages, a group of pages, or only one page.
+For example:

 export default {